bwp91/homebridge-wemo/README.md

 - This plugin allows you to view and control your Wemo devices within HomeKit.
 The plugin:
   - will attempt to discover and control Wemo devices via your local network (UPnP)
   - does not require your Wemo credentials
-- ⚠️ You must make sure your Homebridge instance has an allocated IP from the same IP network or VLAN as your Wemo devices.

 ### Prerequisites

 - To use this plugin, you will need to already have [Homebridge](https://homebridge.io) (at least v1.3.4) or [HOOBS](https://hoobs.org) (at least v4) installed.
 Refer to the links for more information and installation instructions.
 - It is recommended to use the current LTS version of Node, currently v14, however Node v12 is also supported.
+- For the UPnP connection, make sure your Homebridge instance has an allocated IP from the same IP network or VLAN as your Wemo devices.
+Otherwise you should disable the UPnP connection to avoid connection errors.

 ### Setup